react-native-google-signin/google-signin/docs/ios-guide.md

 ### 1. Installation

-NOTE for RN < 0.60 `react-native-link` may add the `RNGoogleSignin` podspec to your Podfile.
-If your Podfile looks roughly like the one described [here](http://facebook.github.io/react-native/docs/integration-with-existing-apps#configuring-cocoapods-dependencies) then this is likely what you want, but otherwise you may get stuck with build errors.
-If your Podfile does not refer to the `React` podspec, then you probably do not want to use the `RNGoogleSignin` podspec and we recommend that you rename or delete the `RNGoogleSignin.podspec` file from `node_modules/@react-native-community/google-signin` and only then run `react-native link @react-native-community/google-signin`.
-This is a one-time operation that you won't need to repeat later.

 #### Link the native module

-You can link the module automatically or manually

-##### automatic linking

-- in RN >= 0.60 run `pod install` in `ios/` directory to install the module
+- run `pod install` in `ios/` directory to install the module

-- in RN < 0.60 run `react-native link react-native-google-signin`

-##### manual linking

-1. In Xcode, in the project navigator, right click Libraries ➜ Add Files to [your project's name]
-2. Go to `node_modules` ➜ `@react-native-google-signin/google-signin` ➜ `ios` and add `RNGoogleSignin.xcodeproj`
-3. In Xcode, in the project navigator, select your project.
-Add `libRNGoogleSignin.a` to your project's Build Phases ➜ Link Binary With Libraries

 #### Install Google Sign In SDK

 Again, we offer two ways to do this: with and without Cocoapods.
-Note that we require Google Sign In SDK version >= 5.0.0!
+Note that we require Google Sign In SDK version >= 6.0.0!

 ##### With Cocoapods

-1. install the Google Signin SDK with [CocoaPods](https://cocoapods.org/): add `pod 'GoogleSignIn', '~> 5.0.2'` in your Podfile and run `pod install`
+install the Google Signin SDK with [CocoaPods](https://cocoapods.org/): add `pod 'GoogleSignIn', '~> 6.0.2'` in your Podfile and run `pod install`

 First time using cocoapods ? [check this out](./how-cocoapods.md)